libretro/smsplus-gx/README.md

 And more...

-This emulator is fully free software under the GPLv2 or later.
+This emulator is free software under the GPLv2 or later.
 See docs/license for more details.
 Also, see docs/contributors to see who contributed (indirectly or directly) to SMS Plus (GX).